(Review added 08/21/13, last update 17/24/17)

 The Chassahowitzka River (pronounced chaz-uh-WITS-ka and known locally as the Chaz) is located just south of Homosassa Springs and is a tidal gem.
 It has been designated a Florida Outstanding Water which gives it special protection under state law.
 Most of the land around the Chaz is owned by the Southwest Florida Water Management District, Florida State Forests, or the US National Wildlife Service resulting in an almost pristine environment.

 Since most of the surrounding land is either swamp or is publically owned (or both), there is a “wilderness” feel about a lot of the Chaz that we love.
 The Chaz is also a manatee sanctuary and especially in the winter months you’ll have a good chance of seeing one up near the headsprings.
-Other than manatee you stand a good chance of seeing many different water birds, eagles, otters, mullet, and blue crab.
+Other than manatee you will see many different water birds, eagles, otters, mullet, and blue crab.

 Going back downstream, about 300 feet past the campground launch is Crab Creek on river right.
 It’s about 0.1 mile up the spring run to the spring boil with a house on the north bank.
 Although there is a lot of vegetation in the water, there are also many waterfowl & fish in this frequently bypassed area.